Sydney-Informatics-Hub/intro-git/notebooks/10_merging.md

 ### Objectives

 - Understand what fast-forwarding means
-- Understand how git tries merge two branches with divergent histories
+- Understand how git tries to merge two branches with divergent histories

 </div>